DSI-VD/foehn/src/docs/index.md

 ---
-title: Fœhn - VD.ch
+title: "Fœhn - VD.ch"
 ---

 **This styleguide has been designed to serve the purpose of the website vd.ch.**

 ## What is a styleguide ?

 According to wikipedia, a styleguide is:<br>
-*A set of standards for the writing and design of documents, either for general use or for a specific publication, organization, or field.
+_A set of standards for the writing and design of documents, either for general use or for a specific publication, organization, or field.
 (It is often called a style sheet, though that term has other meanings.)
-A style guide establishes and enforces style to improve communication.*
+A style guide establishes and enforces style to improve communication._

 ## Framework